SDXorg/PySD-Cookbook/docs/data/Census/US_Census_Data_Collection.rst

 Collecting US decennial census data
 ===================================

-In this notebook, we'll collect demographic data from the US decennial census, by county.
+In this notebook, we’ll collect demographic data from the US decennial census, by county.

 The census website has an API, which is good, because everything else